Skip to main content

 Alternative income sources can breathe life into your application, especially if you’re paid on a fairly regular basis.
 Some lenders will consider all sources of income with stability and continuity (PDF).
 One of the most popular ways to generate alternative income is to perform contract work, also referred to as gig work.

-According to the U.S. Bureau of Labor Statistics, there are 1.6 gig economy workers in the United States.
+According to Bloomberg, there are 64 million gig workers in the United States.
 Examples of gig work include freelance jobs, ride-sharing and contract work.
 While it’s not considered full-time employment, the IRS treats gig work just like office work or a skilled labor job.
 With gig work, you may be able to start earning money faster.

 What happens if you cancel your loan application?